josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧮_sparse_cluster_pathology_microclusters.md

 - assumes shared intent or meaning
 - treats coincidence as pattern

 From a statistical perspective, the cluster is fragile.
 From a system perspective, it may still be operationalised.

 This mismatch is where harm arises.

 ---

-## Why micro-clusters feel uncanny to humans
+## 🧠 Why Micro-Clusters Feel Uncanny to Humans

 Humans interpret grouping socially.